facundobatista/infoauth/README.rst

     tokens = infoauth.load(os.path.expanduser("~/.my-tokens"))

-Note that the user will remain only readable by yourself, and not in the project file (so you don't have the risk of sharing it by accident).
+Note that the file will remain only readable by yourself, and not in the project directory (so you don't have the risk of sharing it by accident).

 **WARNING**: it does NOT protect your secrets with any key or anything, this module does NOT secure your secrets in any way.
 Yes, the tokens are scrambled